capu-bia/fingerprint-r503-mqtt/README.md

 * MQTT username (configure an user in Mosquitto or let it be got from Home Assistant users)
 * MQTT password (the password)
 * Gate name: the name of *this* sensor (to distinguish from other devices on the same broker)

+NB: do NOT use any special chars in the gate name field: only letters and numbers, no spaces or other things.

 <img src="doc/wifi-config.png" width="350">